CERC — Environmental Software and Services

 Sketch of coastline module

-For air dispersion modelling in coastal areas, ADMS 4 includes a coastline module that may be invoked when the following conditions are satisfied:
+For air dispersion modelling in coastal areas, ADMS 6 includes a coastline module to take account of increasing boundary layer height when airflow is from the sea to the land.
+It may be invoked when the following conditions are satisfied:

 • the sea is colder than the land;